 Second-hand clothes can be dirty, but you can do something about it

-If you see what can be in second-hand clothing, you might be shocked.
-Fortunately, the chance that your vintage gem will contain pathogens or nasty critters is slim.
-Moreover, a wash at 60 degrees Celsius can remove almost everything.
-For items that you can't wash at such a high temperature, you can store them for several days in a sealed plastic bag and even put them in the freezer.
-It is sometimes even recommended to always store second-hand clothing separately in a sealed bag until you have washed it, so that it does not come into contact with your other laundry.
-If you still find second-hand clothing dirty, consider that you often come into contact with objects that have been used by many others.
-Think of the beds on holiday, the toilet seat in a restaurant, or the seat on a train or bus.
-Then second-hand clothing isn't so bad, because at least you can put it in the washing machine.
-And what do you think about The chemicals that can be in new clothingThat's what we find truly disgusting.
+If you saw what can be lurking in second-hand clothing, you might be horrified.
+Fortunately, the chances of your vintage gem containing pathogens or nasty critters are slim.
+What's more, a 60-degree wash can remove virtually everything.
+For items that can't be washed at such a high temperature, you can store them in a sealed plastic bag for several days and even put them in the freezer.
+It's sometimes even recommended to always store second-hand clothing separately in a sealed bag until you've washed it, so it doesn't come into contact with your other laundry.
+If you still find second-hand clothing unhygienic, remember that you come into contact with objects used by many others more often.
+Think of beds on holiday, toilet seats in restaurants, or seats on trains or buses.
+In fact, according to a microbiologist, there are plenty of daily habits that pose a greater hygienic risk, such as not washing your hands after using the toilet or eating with dirty hands.
+In comparison, second-hand clothing isn't too bad, as you can at least put it in the washing machine.
+And what about The chemicals that can be in new clothingThat's what we find truly disgusting.

 You might also find this interesting

-Sources: KVK, KRO-NCRV, EenVandaag, RIVM, AD, Milieu Centraal, Elle, Medical Xpress, Milieu Centraal.
-Photo credits: main image left: Moodsofana (Pexels), woman by clothes rack: Mart Production (Pexels), clothing shop: Kseniachernaya (Pexels).
+Sources: KVK, KRO-NCRV, EenVandaag, RIVM, AD, Milieu Centraal, Elle, Medical Xpress, Milieu Centraal, Quest.nl.
+Photo credits: main image left: Moodsofana (Pexels), woman at clothes rack: Mart Production (Pexels), clothing store: Kseniachernaya (Pexels).